 Each method provides slightly different insights into seabird distribution.
 Occupancy models give the probability of species presence predicting the occurrence of the species for each grid cell.
 N-mixture models aim to model abundance predicting the number of individuals in each grid cell.
-However, in our case, model outputs interpretation is slightly different as the closure assumption is not met.
-This assumption, crucial to the interpretation of occupancy and N-mixture models’ parameters, imply that the latent ecological state of a site (i.e. a grid cell) remains unchanged between the repeated visits [72].
+However, in our case, the interpretation of model outputs is slightly different as the site closure assumption is not met.
+This assumption, which is crucial to the interpretation of occupancy and N-mixture models’ parameters, implies that the latent ecological state of a site (i.e. a grid cell) remains unchanged between the repeated visits [72].
 For seabirds, this assumption is unrealistic, as they can easily travel from one site to another and occupied locations are used only temporarily by individuals [73].
-The size of a sampling grid cell is much lower than their range of activity.
-In this situation, the occupancy estimator ψj represents the probability that grid cell j is used by the target species [74], being interpreted as space use by the seabird species.
-Similarly, N-mixture estimation does not capture the expected number of individuals at a site, but reflect the relative number of individuals using the site when it is surveyed [34, 75].
-Consequently, occupancy and N-mixture models do not directly measure occurrence and abundance but rather provide a relative intensity of space use by seabirds.
+The size of a sampling grid cell is much smaller than their range of activity.
+In this situation, the occupancy estimator ψj represents the probability that grid cell j is used by the target species [74], and is interpreted as space use by the seabird species.
+Similarly, N-mixture estimation does not capture the expected number of individuals at a site, but reflects the relative number of individuals using the site when it is surveyed [34, 75].
+Consequently, occupancy and N-mixture models do not directly measure occurrence and abundance, but rather provide a relative intensity of space use by seabirds.
 Besides, the intercept of the RSF is not meaningful (see section on RSF), and the output reflects relative habitat selection, indicating areas of higher or lower use.
-Overall, we interpreted our model outputs as relative intensity of space use, which is consistent across different data sources and modelling approaches.
+Overall, we interpreted our model outputs as a relative intensity of space use, which is consistent across different data sources and modeling approaches.
 Thus, we will use the term ”relative space-use”, despite subtle differences in what each method specifically measures.

 2.2.6 Model selection